-External URLs can also be referenced in your GML datasets.
-The external URLs must be entered in an attribute that requires a string value, and must follow this pattern:
+External URLs can also be referenced in your GML data sets.
+The external URLs must be entered in an attribute that requires a string value, and must follow

-The next step is to create a dataset with your edited GML.
+The next step is to create a data set with your edited GML.
 File analysis identifies references to attachments and external URLs in your source data files.
 If you reference external URLs in your GML, you do not need to upload attachment files.
-If you reference attachments on the haleconnect platform, upload your attachment files in the Files section of your dataset.
+If you reference attachments on the hale»connect platform, upload your attachment files in the Files section of your data.

 To upload attachment files:

 The expression in the GML is transformed into a publicly available link to the uploaded attachment file.
 The links to attachment files and external URLs can be viewed in the Feature Explorer Tool, which enables you to explore the attributes of complex GML files.